-Over the past two years, SEEA has been on a path to honor our commitment to incorporating diversity, inclusion, and integration in our organization and the energy industry overall.
-During this time, I obtained my certification as a Cultural Diversity Professional and Trainer (CDP, CDT), helped guide the creation of SEEA’s diversity and inclusion statement and president’s message, and developed a framework for training SEEA board, staff, and other stakeholders on DII topics.
+Over the past two years, SEEA has been on a path to honor our commitment to incorporating diversity, inclusion, and integration (DII) in our organization and the energy industry overall.
+During this time, I obtained my certification as a Cultural Diversity Professional and Trainer (CDP, CDT), developed SEEA’s cultural competency framework, helped craft our diversity and inclusion statement and president’s message, and created tools and training to promote dialogue and advance DII among our board, staff, and stakeholders.

-As I reflect on the work we have accomplished as well as our plans for the future, I want to share my personal story and why I am committed to furthering diversity and inclusion in individuals and institutions.
+As I reflect on the work we have accomplished, as well as our plans for the future, I want to share my personal story and why I am committed to advancing diversity and inclusion in individuals and institutions.

 I grew up in the small midwestern town of Owasso, Oklahoma.
-Being the only Black family in the neighborhood and the only Black person in the classroom, I experienced direct and frequent racism.
-In 1988, I went through one of the most frightening and hurtful moments of my life.
-Members of a white supremacist group burned our home and spray painted the words “N***** Get Out” on the rock wall entrance to our property.
-I had endured disparaging words and racial slurs, but never encountered the visceral hate that took away our family home, memories, and led to many more obstacles for my family to overcome.
-This profound awakening started me on a journey for reckoning and understanding a history of hatred that I had not previously comprehended.
+My family was the first Black family to integrate the small town.
+As the only Black person in the classroom and social settings for many years, I experienced direct and frequent racism, but I could not have imagined the abhorrent event that happened next.
+In 1988, I suffered one of the most painful and definable moments of my life.
+Members of a white supremacist group burned our home and spray painted the words “N***** Get Out” on the rock wall entryway.
+While I had experienced the cruelty of disparaging words and racial slurs, I had never encountered the visceral hate that took away our family home, memories, and led to many more obstacles for my family to overcome.
+That profound awakening began a journey of reckoning with a history of racism and hatred that I had not previously understood.

-However, there were two things that I was gifted from that injustice: the pleasure of volunteer service, thanks to the first responders and The American Red Cross, and my passion for the understanding and advancement of diversity.
+I gained two gifts from that injustice: the fulfillment of volunteer service, due to the generosity from first responders and The American Red Cross, and my passion for understanding and promoting diversity work.
 The latter came from the compassion, empathy, and support that we received from many white people in our community and the knowledge that the actions of a certain group of people do not represent the entire race.
-I have carried this message of understanding with me throughout my personal life and career and have supported diversity initiatives in the hope of encouraging others.

 Taking the Next Step